SwingGuy1024/Blog/Bad Uses of Optional.md

         this.lockoutDuration = Optional.of(lockoutDuration);
     }

-(This won't help for most types, so I will leave this point out for the rest of this discussion.)
+(This won't help for most types.)

-The possibility of a the getter returning null should have been caught by unit tests.
-Your unit tests should always test for proper behavior when given bad input.
-Proper behavior for bad input usually means throwing an exception, so it an easy test to write.

-**Bug 2**

-They forgot to test the value of `lockoutDuration` for null, which shouldn't even be necessary.

-**Bug 3**

-Third, even if it wasn't null, it would have been empty, so their call to get() would have thrown a `NoSuchElementException`.

-This raises the question, why is the `duration` property stored as an Optional, rather than just a value?

-When the class member is an Optional instance, it's just as likely to be null as any other object.
-So if the developer was trying using Optional to avoid a `NullPointerException`, it didn't work.
-(Of course, Optional wasn't written to solve this problem, and as this example illustrates, it doesn't.)

-This is far more robust.
-The `NullPointerException` goes away completely.
 This bug could also have been avoided by avoiding the use of Optional class member at all:

     public class AuthenticationResult {
         // ...